billabear/docs/docs/developer/events/payment.md

 sidebar_label: Payments
 sidebar_position: 4
 ---
-Here is the information relating to events relating to Payments
+Here is the information relating to events relating to Payments.

 ## Payment Failed

-This is triggered when a checkout is created.
+This is triggered when a payment fails.

 | Name | Constant For Name |
 | --- | --- |